valkyriweb/itslue.co.za/src/posts/void.md

 Don't empty yourself for me, it's selfish cravings, I will fill the cavity myself.

-Make myself whole for you.
+I will make myself whole for you.

 Is the carcass still warm, will it light again?
 If I fill it up, will it leak?